shariyal/Ecommerce-product-recommendation-system-/README.md

 Contributing
 - If you want help wiring the UI suggestions into `main.html`, adding CLI flags, or persisting synthesized Tags back to the DB on startup, tell me which feature you want and I can implement it.

-License
-- This is prototype code for demonstration and learning.
-Add a license file if you want to open-source it.

----
-Generated on October 13, 2025